Skip to main content

 Bonus: navigating remote work

-After almost 2-years of managing direct reports through a webcam and headset, I have found unique ways to build connectedness across the team, facilitate decision-making, build new skills, and continue to deliver results.
+After almost two years of managing direct reports through a webcam and headset, I have found unique ways to build connectedness across the team, facilitate decision-making, build new skills, and continue to deliver results.

-Here is my checklist for being a great manager of individual contributors and/or people leaders remotely, from anywhere in the world.
+Here is my checklist for being a great manager and manage global teams:

-• Adapt your leadership style per employee and for the context.
+- Adapt your leadership style per employee and for the context.
 You may need to spend more time with some members of your team than others depending on their development and needs.
-Spend the time where needed and manage each employee to their needs, not yours.
-Treat your people not how you want to be treated, but how they want to be treated.
+Spend time where needed and manage remote employees to their needs, not yours.

-• Build connections and encourage teamwork.
+- Build connections and encourage teamwork.
 It can be difficult for people to meet others and build real relationships from home when trying to “complete initiatives”.
 Consider what your teams can do for fun, from home!
-Jackbox games are a huge hit with my team and can be played via Zoom.
+Jackbox games are a huge hit with my team.

 Are you ready to level up your people management skills?